• Facebook

 • 1 bay leaf

-• 2 cups beef bone broth or stock
+• 2 cups beef bone broth (or beef stock)

 • kosher salt and pepper, to taste